 Compulsions merge with the obsessions to complete the disorder.
 These can be seen (overt) or not seen (covert); a person will do either or both.

 Why do people do compulsions?

-Compulsions (also known as rituals or "safety" behaviours) are carried out to reduce the distress caused by the obsessions, and often to ward off perceived danger.
+Compulsions (also known as rituals or "safety" behaviours) are carried out to reduce the distress caused by the obsessions, to ward off perceived danger or to "feel right".

-For example, if the obsession is an intolerance to asymmetry the corresponding overt compulsion might be to repeatedly align objects "perfectly" to "feel right" and to reduce anxiety.
-Often a magical element is added to this type of manifestation, such as fearing something bad happening if the objects (or other things) are not made "perfectly straight" and so the person will repeatedly align the objects to "prevent" the bad thing from happening.
+For example, if the obsession is an intolerance to asymmetry the corresponding overt compulsion might be to repeatedly align objects "perfectly" to reduce anxiety and to "feel right".
+Sometimes a magical element is added, such as fearing something bad happening if the objects (or other things) are not made "perfectly straight" and so the person will repeatedly align the objects to "prevent" the bad thing from happening.

 What about pure-o obsessions?